1953 Giro d'Italia: Classification leadership

 The mountains classification leader was not identified by a special jersey.
-The climbs all awarded three points to the first rider and one point to the second rider to cross the summit.
-There was one category for mountains which awarded five points down to one point for the first riders to cross the summit.
+For this classifications, designated mountain passes gave points to the first five riders to pass the summit, from five points down to one point.
 The winner of the mountains classification was given 400,000 lire.

 Although no jersey was awarded, there was also one classification for the teams, in which the stage finish times of the best three cyclists per team were added; the leading team was the one with the lowest total time.
 The team winning team received 2.5 million lire.

 Each day leading the general classification earned the rider and his team 100,000 lira, while the independent rider and foreign rider earned 25,000 lira each day for leading their respective classifications.

+In 1953, the Giro also decided to use a combativity award and a bad luck award after every stage, copying the Tour de France.